Skip to content

 What is Health Equity?

 Health equity is a foundational standard that ensures health and well-being for all individuals in a community.
 Using a Population Health approach enables everyone to have the opportunity to live a healthy life.
 Equality does not mean equity.
-This means that even when providing everyone with equal resources and opportunities, there will be some who have no need for them or there will be some that require more or different resources and opportunities to live a healthier life.
+This means that even when providing everyone with equal resources and opportunities, there will be some who have no need for them and there will be some that require more or different resources and opportunities to live a healthier life.
 Equity recognizes that resources and opportunities delivered equally do not always meet the needs of every individual, group, or community.
 Services or programs delivered equitably do!

 In this video, the National Collaboration Centre for Healthy Public Policy describes and defines Health Equity and what is means in the context of Public Health.